pradeepkasula/online-shopping-cart/README.md

 ### Production Considerations

-- Use PostgreSQL or MySQL instead of H2
+- Use PostgreSQL or MySQL for production
 - Enable HTTPS/TLS
 - Implement authentication and authorization
 - Add API rate limiting